iamkirankumaryadav/Library/Data Science/Encoding.md

 ### Dummy Encoding | OHE - One Hot Encoding (Better for Nominal)

-**OHE** converts each unique categorical label into binary vectors (0 & 1), and each category becomes a separate feature.
+**OHE** converts each categorical label into a binary vector (0s and 1s), and each category becomes a separate feature.

 ```python
 from sklearn.preprocessing import OneHotEncoder